Family Law

 • Assets acquired/liabilities incurred during the marriage, either individually or jointly;

-• The enhancement in value and appreciation of non-marital assets during the marriage; and
+• The enhancement in value and appreciation of non-marital assets during the marriage and

 • Inter-spousal gifts received during the marriage.